 Labour markets in Europe are changing at a fast pace, requiring people to adapt and constantly develop their skills and qualifications if they want to remain employable.
 Companies increasingly struggle to find people with the skills they need.
 Beyond basic competences and trade-specific skills, digital skills are gaining in importance in many economic sectors, as are social and interpersonal skills.

 The European Commission has been designing and implementing skills strategies in the past years, focusing on understanding and developing skills.
 Each year the Commission formulates policy recommendations to Member States through the process of the European Semester, with a strong focus on dual learning and apprenticeships.
 It has also developed tools and funding opportunities to support national actions.
+In July 2020, the European Commission presented a new European Skills Agenda which sets quantitative objectives for upskilling and reskilling to be achieved within the next 5 years.

 The private employment industry is committed to developing the skills and qualifications of workers.
 Starting with its own employees!
 In the agency work sector, bipartite training funds have been established to facilitate the upskilling and reskilling of agency workers and help them find their next work opportunity.